melonkgur/melonkgur/README.md

 - 👋 Hi, I’m @melonkgur

-- member of FRC team 484 - Roboforce
+- 👋 member of FRC team 484 - Roboforce

-- creates abhorrent amalgamations using rust, flutter, swift sometimes, and maybe even typescipt if i'm in the mood to suffer
+- 👋 creates abhorrent amalgamations using rust, flutter, swift, and maybe even typescipt if i'm in the mood to suffer

-- mad silly
+- 👋 mad silly